 Natural coverage for glowy skin

 Once you apply it, it absorbs right into your skin and gives that perfect, dewy, glowing look.
 I am all about the Dew Skin’s sheer-coverage moisturizer which really helps even out my skin tone.
 Since so many people are working from home these days, it’s a great option to help you feel like you got ready without putting too much effort into makeup.
 And even if you don’t work from home, I still love a natural makeup look with sheer coverage, and Dew Skin does the trick.

 Shades are forgiving

 Dew Skin’s shades are very forgiving, which is nice since bottles last forever and my tan/pale levels obviously change throughout the seasons.
-Most of the year I wear No. 1 (fair) or No. 2 (light).
-If I do get a tan, I wear No. 3 (medium).
+Most of the year I wear No. 2 (light).
+If I get a tan, I wear No. 3 (medium).
 But it’s so sheer, that even if my skin is a little more pale or a little more tan, I can get away with any of them without that dreaded line from my jaw to my neck.
 And even though it’s sheer, it still helps even out my skin tone and makes me look a little more polished.
 It comes in eight shades and it’s honestly hard to go wrong unless you choose a shade WAY off your skin tone.

 Can wear alone or layer

 Some days I wear only Dew Skin if I want very sheer coverage (see a makeup tutorial with that look here).
 But, if I want a little more coverage, it works beautifully under my foundation and pairs nicely with my concealer.
 I like the glowy look, but if you prefer a more matte look, just follow it with a powder.
 (I switched to this Mattifying Powder after I learned that the Laura Mercier one I used previously contains parabens, which I avoid.)